lucaswerkmeister/m3api-oauth2/README.md

 ## Usage

-Propose an OAuth 2.0 client on [Special:OAuthConsumerRegistration/propose/oauth2][], load its credentials (e.g. from the process envirnoment) into an `OAuthClient` instance, and attach that to an m3api session in the request options:
+Propose an OAuth 2.0 client on [Special:OAuthConsumerRegistration/propose/oauth2][], load its credentials (e.g. from the process environment) into an `OAuthClient` instance, and attach that to an m3api session in the request options:

 ```js